-According to Safe Work Australia, formwork should be ‘rigid, watertight, braced and tied together to maintain position and shape during construction.’
+According to Safe Work Australia, forms should be ‘rigid, watertight, braced and tied together to maintain position and shape during construction.’
 It should also be able to be removed easily and safely without damaging the formed concrete, or have components that remain as part of the finished structure so the rest can be removed without damaging the structure’.
 All of this is common sense.
-Formwork should serve its purpose of letting the concrete harden, where it can then be safely removed without causing damage to the concrete itself.
+It should serve its purpose of letting the concrete harden, where it can then be safely removed without causing damage to the concrete itself.

 For reliable and safe formwork in Perth, call Bob Fougere Carpentry Services on 0439 090 287 today!